psmedley/node-os2/doc/api/repl.md

 3
 ```

-### Environment Variable Options
+### Environment variable options

 Various behaviors of the Node.js REPL can be customized using the following
 environment variables:

- - `NODE_REPL_HISTORY` - When a valid path is given, persistent REPL history
+* `NODE_REPL_HISTORY`: When a valid path is given, persistent REPL history
   will be saved to the specified file rather than `.node_repl_history` in the
   user's home directory.
 Setting this value to `''` (an empty string) will
   disable persistent REPL history.
 Whitespace will be trimmed from the value.
   On Windows platforms environment variables with empty values are invalid so
   set this variable to one or more spaces to disable persistent REPL history.
- - `NODE_REPL_HISTORY_SIZE` - Controls how many lines of history will be
+* `NODE_REPL_HISTORY_SIZE`: Controls how many lines of history will be
   persisted if history is available.
 Must be a positive number.
   **Default:** `1000`.
- - `NODE_REPL_MODE` - May be either `'sloppy'` or `'strict'`. **Default:**
+* `NODE_REPL_MODE`: May be either `'sloppy'` or `'strict'`. **Default:**
   `'sloppy'`, which will allow non-strict mode code to be run.

-### Persistent History
+### Persistent history

 By default, the Node.js REPL will persist history between `node` REPL sessions
 by saving inputs to a `.node_repl_history` file located in the user's home